 The feature group on the left brings together individual features based on the core ‘job to be done’.
 The feature group on the right focuses in on the different situations of use calling out the functionality for a desktop user as against a mobile app user.

 Feature groups may also be more conceptual.
-For example: ‘These all help our customers to collect customer feedback data reliably’, may results in a feature group called ‘Collect Data Reliably’ or you have have a bunch of features that enable integration with existing technology=> Easy Integrations
+For example: Aspects of the product that help customers to collect customer feedback data reliably’, may results in a feature group called ‘Collect Data Reliably’ or you have have a bunch of features that enable integration with existing technology=> Easy Integrations.

 In addition, consider these examples:

-- Following a typical user workflow, perhaps diagrammatically.
+• Following a typical user workflow, perhaps diagrammatically.

-- For research software this might look like
+• For research software this might look like

-- Identify questions to answer -> Identify sample cohort -> Ask this cohort to answer the questions -> Wait for answers to come in -> Send a reminder -> Validate data received -> Export data to analysis -> Report on data.
+• Identify questions to answer -> Identify sample cohort -> Ask this cohort to answer the questions -> Wait for answers to come in -> Send a reminder -> Validate data received -> Export data to analysis -> Report on data.

 Name Each Feature Group